Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 All citizens are allowed to compete in cyberspace and are allowed to be cornermen if they are good enough.
 They tend to avoid other cybervator in cyberspace but not max who actively challenges them.
 This is because Max uses a special complex contoller giving him complete control of his cyber.beast.

-Max is shown dreaming about the day he decide to become a Cybervator to defeat Kyshumu
+Max is shown dreaming about the day he decided to become a Cybervator to defeat Kyshumu

 Max wakes from his dream sleeping in the middle of the finals of the championship match.
 - Max.
 Max.
 Hey Max, what's the stragey... are you sleeping
 - Max looks up rubs his eyes and quickly assess the situation and creates a strategy

-- Kyshumu's team wins the championship against Alex(Green), Knilla(Blue), Ace(Red) with Alex winning the The BluNet MVP award the first Green Cybervator to do so
+- Kyshumu's team(Kyshumu, Leona, Airiona, Jax, Max) wins the championship against Alex(Green), Knilla(Blue), Ace(Red), Carla(Green) with Alex winning the The BluNet MVP award the first Green Cybervator to do so

   Did you see score there's no way they are coming back